Blunk-electronic/ET/script_command_set.md

 ```

 ## SILK SCREEN
 This is (mostly) the white ink that the PCB house applies onto the board.
-Whatever you draw
-in this layer affects the PCB manufacturing.
+NOTE: Whatever you draw in here affects the PCB manufacturing.
 ```
 board led_driver draw silk top line 2.5 0 0 160 0 # top, line, width 2.5mm, from 0/0 to 160/0
 ```